Developer Guide

 Prerequisites: in using the

-command, the user must input the client’s email and name. -
+addcommand, the user must input the client’s email and name. -

 Test case: